Droslj/RCC-immuno-genomics/README.md

 **Observation**

-The DP group has the lowest total cell count, it has the highest concentration of actively dividing cells.
+(1) The DP group has the lowest total cell count, it has the highest concentration of actively dividing cells.
 These cells are in a state of rapid cell cycle (mitosis), creating the seeds that then differentiate and expand into the massive CD8 and CD4 lineages, as seen on Figure 5.

-This proves that the DP population is the Progenitor Engine.
+(2) This proves that the DP population is the Progenitor Engine.

-CD4 group shows the highest expression of  classic marker for stem-like memory T-cells .
+(3) CD4 group shows the highest expression of the classic marker for stem-like memory T-cells .
 This implies that CD4 cells are acting as the long-term pool, required to maintain presence of these cell lineages in the tumor.

 ## Phase 4 (Integration) - Detailed Functional analysis